The length of a minimal synchronizing word and the \v{C}erny conjecture: Rational series

-Let $K$ be a field.
-We recall that a formal power series with coefficients in $K$ and variables in $\Sigma$ is a mapping of the free monoid $\Sigma^*$ into $K$.
-According to the Kleene-Schutzenberger theorem on formal power series \cite{BR}, \cite{CA}, a series $S : \Sigma^* \to K$ is rational if there exists a triple $(\alpha,\mu, \beta)$ where
+The section follows ideas and definitions from \cite{BR} and \cite{Be}.
+We recall that a formal power series with coefficients in a field $K$ and variables in $\Sigma$ is a mapping of the free monoid $\Sigma^*$ into $K$ \cite{BR}, \cite{CA}.